-The Council's role in judicial performance evaluation expanded in 1986, when the supreme court adopted Administrative Rule 23, requiring the Chief Justice to review the performance of all retired judges and justices who have served pro tempore based, in part, on performance evaluations conducted by the Council.
-The rule contemplates that the Council will survey Bar members every two years, evaluate the judges' abilities to serve pro tem, and provide the evaluations to the Chief

-Justice.
-In 2021, the Council surveyed attorneys about the performance of 22 retired judges who indicated their desire to be appointed for future pro tem service.
+The Council's role in judicial performance evaluation expanded in 1986, when the supreme court adopted Administrative Rule 23, requiring the Chief Justice to review the performance of all retired judges and justices who have served pro tempore based in part on performance evaluations conducted by the Council.
+The rule contemplates that the Council will survey Bar members every two years and provide the evaluations to the Chief Justice.
+In 2023, the Council surveyed attorneys about the performance of 15 retired judges who indicated their desire to be appointed for future pro tem service and provide the information to the Chief Justice.